-Our figures also include the pay rates for external tutors (106 of them this year = 29% of employees).
+Our figures also include the pay rates for external tutors (139 of them this year = 39% of employees, which is particularly high during the pay period required to be used for this report).
 These are academic staff (at a variety of levels of seniority) who are engaged, sometimes on a short term basis, to meet the changing needs of our student community, to supply teaching in specialist areas.
 So, inevitably, from year to year the balance of genders employed, and the rates at which they are paid, will vary, as appropriate adjustments are made.